viewtool/I2C_Adapter/RaspberryPi_GCC_USB_GPIO_Test/README.md

 # GPIO_Test
-An RaspberryPi project to test GPIO.
+A RaspberryPi project to test GPIO.